Dick Roughsey

-Dick Roughsey (ca. 1920 – 1985) was an Australian Aboriginal artist from the Lardil language group on Mornington Island in the south-eastern Gulf of Carpentaria, Queensland.
+Dick Roughsey (c.
+1920 – 1985) was an Australian Aboriginal artist from the Lardil language group on Mornington Island in the south-eastern Gulf of Carpentaria, Queensland.
 His tribal name was Goobalathaldin, meaning “the ocean, dancing”, describing a “rough sea”.
 He was an active and prominent figure involved in reviving and preserving the cultural life of the Lardil people.
 His best known works are a series of children's picture books that retell traditional Aboriginal stories including “The Rainbow Serpent”.

 Early life

 Dick was born about 1920 on Langu-narnji Island, joined to Mornington Island by a sandbank at low tide, and part of the North Wellesley Islands group in the Gulf of Carpentaria.
 He was given the tribal name Goobalathaldin.
 His mother, Kuthakin, gave birth to him under a clump of Pandanus palms.
 His father's name was Kiwarbija.
 Dick's early memories were of his mother carrying him while she hunted for food.
 His young life was carefree as he played naked with his brothers.
 He spent the earliest part of his childhood in the bush living a traditional Indigenous lifestyle learning the ceremonies and dreaming stories of his ancestors.
 He learnt the rich oral history of the Lardil tribe from his father.
 His ancestral relatives were three people, Marnbil the leader, his wife Gin-Gin, and her uncle Dewallewul.
 The activities the ancestors engaged in produced the topography, flora and fauna that exist today.

 The white missionaries convinced Dick’s parents to bring him to the Presbyterian mission school on Mornington Island when he was 7 or 8 years old.
 He was initially scared of his new surroundings but he soon settled in and had a happy but tough Christian education.
 He was given the name “Dick” at the mission.
 His father died while he was at the mission school.

 Dick enjoyed going back to his family home on holidays.
 On one of these holidays he caught the eye disease trachoma, which affected his vision and caused problems for him in later life.
 On these holidays he did his fair share of hunting and fishing.
 He saw his first small aeroplane – of the Flying Doctor service – while living at the mission school.
 He left school at about 13 years of age and continued his education with the tribal elders, learning Lardil laws and the ways of hunting.
 He learnt when to feast and when to dance.
 He did not undergo ceremonial initiation – normally undertaken around this age – because the missionaries had asked the elders to stop the ceremonies.
 Dick spoke Lardil language but not Damin language, as he is not initiated.